fluentforward/cljs-binding/README.md

 ### Binding atoms to inputs

 As well as binding UI elements to functions that are dependent on atoms, atoms can also be bound to the value (or more specifically .`val()`) of an input `[:input {:bindatom "sample.MyAtom" :type "text"}]`, or `<input bindatom="sample.MyAtom" type="text">`.
-This is a two way binding, so not only will the input's value be updated whenever the atom change, whenever the input fires the `change` event, the atom will be reset to the new value of the input.
+This is a two way binding, so not only will the input's value be updated whenever the atom changes, whenever the input fires the `change` event, the atom will be reset to the new value of the input.

 For checkbox inputs, special handling is applied, so that you can bind an atom with a boolean value in exactly the same way.